Everything about our Monster Trucks

 Why Tatra?

-Chosen for its exceptional engineering, the Tatra truck features independent airbag suspension, a smooth ride, and a durable chassis capable of carrying significant weight without additional modifications.
+Chosen for its exceptional engineering, the Tatra truck features independent suspension on each tyre, a smooth ride, and a durable chassis capable of carrying significant weight without additional modifications.
 The choice was further solidified by Tatra’s historical reliability and the integration of Euro 6 DAF technology, ensuring a blend of tradition and modern efficiency.

 Book your trip on Langjökull Glacier onboard the biggest monster truck in the world